sciencebeginner

 Key Takeaways

-- 4Effects are gradual — expect 1-4 weeks for functional mushrooms and 1-2 weeks for microdose protocols
+• 4Effects are gradual — expect 1-4 weeks for functional mushrooms to show noticeable benefits

 Quick Answer